 And finally a few tips:

-when using "Hey Meta look and read" you'll often get a summary; if you need the full text ask for it with "Hey Meta look and read the full text"
+when using "Hey Meta look and read" you'll often get a summary; if you need the full text ask for it with "Hey Meta look and read the full text" or "look and read verbatim"

 if you don't use VoiceOver and sometimes use a magnifier to read yur phone screen why not ask Meta to read it